Ways to Help Reduce Risk in Your Portfolio

 - Does your risk tolerance still match your goals?

-A spike in volatility can remind investors why it's often wise to take a more conservative stance the closer you get to retirement—by shifting from stocks into bonds and other fixed income investments, for example.
+For example, a more conservative stance—such as shifting from stocks into bonds and other fixed income investments—makes sense the closer you get to retirement.
 Indeed, those in or near retirement may want to keep enough cash on hand to cover a year's worth of spending needs (after accounting for other sources of income, including Social Security), and cash or short-term bonds for an additional one to three years' worth of spending needs.
-This degree of financial flexibility can help investors manage unforeseen expenses without having to liquidate stocks under less-than-ideal conditions.
+This degree of financial flexibility can help you manage unforeseen expenses without having to liquidate stocks under less-than-ideal conditions.

 On the flip side, if retirement is at a comfortable distance, you shouldn't be too spooked by swings in the market.
-You may have sufficient time—so long as you stay invested—to wait out a downturn and capture the longer-term gains that stocks have historically delivered.
+You may have sufficient time to wait out a downturn and potentially capture the longer-term gains that stocks have historically delivered.

 Rebalance your portfolio

-Your portfolio should match your appetite for risk.
-If the recent stock market volatility made you want to jump ship, you may consider revisiting your allocation.
+Your portfolio should match your appetite for risk, so if market volatility makes you want to jump ship, you may need to revisit your allocation.
 Equally important, you want to make sure your intended asset allocation matches your actual one.
-If it doesn't, consider rebalancing by selling overweight positions and buying underweight ones.
+If it doesn't, consider selling overweight positions and buying underweight ones to rebalance your portfolio.

-When you fail to rebalance as stocks climb, your equity allocation can become an ever-larger part of your portfolio.
+When you fail to rebalance as stocks climb, your equity allocation can become a larger part of your portfolio—which could result in greater losses if stocks fall.

 Remain focused